Mo-Abdelhameed/mlr3automl-Regressor/README.md

   - **`/inputs/`**: This directory contains all the input files for this project, including the `data` and `schema` files.
 The `data` is further divided into `testing` and `training` subsets.
   - **`/model/artifacts/`**: This directory is used to store the model artifacts, such as trained models and their parameters.
   - **`/outputs/`**: The outputs directory contains sub-directory prediction results.
-- `requirements.txt` This file contains libraries used to implement the model.
+- `requirements.txt`: This file contains libraries used to implement the model. -**`packages/`**: This directory contains the mlr3automl package which is used to build the docker image.
 - **`src/`**: This directory holds the source code for the project.
 It is further divided into various subdirectories:
   - **`train.r`**: This script is used to train the model.
 It loads the data, preprocesses it, trains the model, and saves the artifacts in the path `./model_inputs_outputs/model/artifacts/`.
   - **`predict.r`**: This script is used to run batch predictions using the trained model.
 It loads the artifacts and creates and saves the predictions in a file called `predictions.csv` in the path `./model_inputs_outputs/outputs/predictions/`.